George Frideric Handel: Later years

 In 1749, Handel composed Music for the Royal Fireworks; 12,000 people attended the first performance.
 In 1750, he arranged a performance of Messiah to benefit the Foundling Hospital, a children's home in London.
 The performance was considered a great success and was followed by annual concerts that continued throughout his life.
 In recognition of his patronage, Handel was made a governor of the Hospital the day after his initial concert.
 He bequeathed a copy of Messiah to the institution upon his death.
 His involvement with the Foundling Hospital is today commemorated with a permanent exhibition in London's Foundling Museum, which also holds the Gerald Coke Handel Collection.
 In addition to the Foundling Hospital, Handel also gave to a charity that assisted impoverished musicians and their families.

 In August 1750, on a journey back from Germany to London, Handel was seriously injured in a carriage accident between The Hague and Haarlem in the Netherlands.
 In 1751, one eye started to fail.
 The cause was a cataract which was operated on by the great charlatan Chevalier Taylor.
 This did not improve his eyesight and possibly made it worse.
 He was completely blind by 1752.
 He died in 1759 at home in Brook Street, at the age of 74.
 The last performance he attended was of Messiah.
 Handel was buried in Westminster Abbey.
 More than three thousand mourners attended his funeral, which was given full state honours.

 Handel never married and kept his personal life private.
 His initial will bequeathed the bulk of his estate to his niece Johanna, but four codicils distributed much of his estate to other relations, servants, friends and charities.

 Handel owned an art collection that was auctioned posthumously in 1760.
-The auction catalogue listed approximately seventy paintings and ten prints (other paintings were bequeathed).
+The auction catalogue listed approximately seventy paintings and ten prints, his other paintings having been bequeathed.

 Works

 Overview

-Handel's compositions include 42 operas, 25 oratorios, more than 120 cantatas, trios and duets, numerous arias, odes and serenatas, solo and trio sonatas, 18 concerti grossi, and 12 organ concertos.
+Handel's compositions include 42 operas, 24 oratorios, more than 120 cantatas, trios and duets, numerous arias, odes and serenatas, solo and trio sonatas, 18 concerti grossi, and 12 organ concertos.
 His most famous work, the oratorio Messiah with its "Hallelujah" chorus, is among the most popular works in choral music.
 The Lobkowicz Palace in Prague holds Mozart's copy of Messiah, complete with handwritten annotations.
 Among the works with opus numbers published and popularised in his lifetime are the Organ concertos Op.
 4 and Op.
 7, together with the Opus 3 and Opus 6 Concerti grossi; the latter incorporates an earlier organ concerto, The Cuckoo and the Nightingale, in which birdsong is imitated in the upper registers of the organ.
 Also notable are his 16 keyboard suites, especially The Harmonious Blacksmith.